 Negligence in Tort

-The Latin word negligentia, which means "failing to pick up," is where the word negligence originates.
+The Latin word negligentia, which means "failing to pick up," is where the word negligence originates in the law of torts.
 In legalese, negligence denotes the failure to exercise a standard of care that a reasonable person would have in that specific scenario.
 In the broad sense, negligence refers to an act of carelessness.

 The main elements to take into account when determining whether someone's actions fall short of reasonable care are the extent to which harm could come from their acts, the chance that harm will occur, and the expense of taking preventative measures to lessen or eliminate the risk of harm.
 Someone may be able to sue for damages if they are injured due to someone else's negligence.
 A loss of this kind could be monetary, in the form of property destruction, mental illness, or physical harm.